Learn Basic Chinese Words

 - 李: Xǐhuān. 喜欢。Yes.

-If someone asks you something and the answer is “no” you can say 不是 (bú shì).
+If someone asks you something and you want to answer by saying "no" in Chinese, you can say 不是 (bú shì).
 However, bear in mind that you can only use this if the question is phrased “Are you …?”.
 Whereas, if the question is “Do you …”, you cannot answer with 不是 (bú shì).
 Instead, you need to use 不 followed by the verb itself.
 For example,

 - 王: Nǐ shì měiguó rén ma? 你是美国人吗？Are you an American?